mohil96/Computer_vision/src/hw2/README.md

 #### TO DO ####
 Write a function `image apply_bilateral_filter(image im, float sigma1, float sigma2)` where `sigma1` is for the spatial gaussian and `sigma2` is for the color distance Gaussian.
 Use a kernel size of 6 x `sigma1` for the bilateral filter.
 Your image should have a similar effect to the image below, so we suggest testing out a few spatial and color sigma parameters before submitting your final image (you can find the before image in `/data/bilateral_raw.png`.
 Note that it is 40x40 pixels and is being upsampled in this README).
 Ideally, `sigma1` should be > 1 and `sigma2` should be < 0.5.

+To submit the final image apply your filter to `/data/landscape.jpg` (write appropriate code in tryhw2.py and uwimg.py) and name it `bilateral.jpg`.
+Good luck!

 Before                 |  After
 :-----------------:|:------------------:
 ![](../../figs/bilateral_pre.png)   |  ![](../../figs/bilateral_post.png)

 ![cat](../../figs/bilateral_cat.png)